KellzCodes/Popcorn-Previews/README.md

 #### trailer
 trailer a string value which is the link to the video's youtube trailer

-#### show_info method
+### show info method
-This method can be called on any Video (Movie or Show) object to print the object's title, isMovie, isShow, and plot.
+The show_info() method can be called on any Video (Movie or Show) object to print the object's title, isMovie, isShow, and plot.
 This method is useful for testing but is not used in the code that generates the finished web page.

 Method from [media.py](https://github.com/keldavis/kelli_movie_project/blob/master/media.py)